vmstio/vmstio/docus/content/rules/process.md

 Examples of clear and obvious might be new accounts, or accounts from other instances that:

-* Posting links to external sites for pornography, cryptocurrency, gambling, or illegal content.
+* Post links to external sites for pornography, cryptocurrency, gambling, or illegal content.
-* Accounts posting in excess, particularly if they appear automated.
+* Post in excess, particularly if they appear automated.
-* Excessive misuse of mentions or hashtags.
+* Use excessive mentions or hashtags.

 Please refer to our rules on [Advertising & Excessive Promotion](/rules/spam) for items which might run afoul of this rule but are less clear and obvious.